Hezuo: Economic

 At the end of 2018, it received 2.026 million tourists, with a comprehensive tourism income of 1.03 billion yuan.
 The city has 125 hotels and restaurants, with a total of more than 5,500 guest rooms and more than 10,000 beds.

 Geography and climate

 With an elevation of nearly 3000 m, Hezuo has an alpine subarctic climate (Köppen Dwc), with long, very cold, dry winters, and short, mild summers.
 The monthly daily mean temperature in January, the coldest month, is −9.3 °C, while the same figure for July, the warmest month, is 13.3 °C; the annual mean is 2.82 °C. Most of the annual precipitation is delivered from May to September.
 With monthly percent possible sunshine ranging from 44% in June and September to 71% in December, the city receives 2,370 hours of bright sunshine annually.

 Administrative divisions

-Hezuo City (合作市) has four subdistricts, three towns and three townships.
+Hezuo City has four subdistricts, three towns and three townships.